a backpacking test of ultralight camp quilts

 Verdict

-The Hammock Gear Economy Burrow costs only $300, but performs as well as most traditional hooded sleeping bags and quilts in the $400-500 range.
+The Hammock Gear Burrow 20 costs only $360, but outperforms most sleeping bags in the $500+ range.
 It smokes the competition in terms of value, and we recommend it highly.

 Best Backpacking Quilt at REI